You're tuned to the most listened-to radio talk show in America.

 As recently as June, you had congressional delegations going to Iraq feeling pretty confident that things were moved in the right direction.

-As a matter of fact, you may recall, Rosh, that in some of my press conferences during the summer, reporters were saying are you uh we hear that you're gonna draw down to less than a hundred thousand troops.
+As a matter of fact, you may recall, Rush, that in some of my press conferences during the summer, reporters were saying, we hear that you're going to draw down to less than 100,000 troops.

 Remember those conversations?

-It became clear during the summer that the Samara Mosque bombing way back in February had ignited the kind of sectarian passions that have been laying dormant for a long time, and the level of violence took off and took off rapidly.
+It became clear during the summer that the Samara mosque bombing way back in February had ignited the kind of sectarian passions that had been laying dormant for a long time, and the level of violence took off and took off rapidly.

 There had been a couple of attempts to try to build a coordinated effort to create peace in Baghdad.

-They're copper called Operation Ford Together 1 and 2.
+They were called Operation Forward Together 1 and 2.

-Uh in one of those, in the second one, the Iraqis promised to provide six police brigades, they provided two.
+In one of those, in the second one, the Iraqis promised to provide six police brigades.

 There were not enough boots on the ground.

-Well, what ended up happening is we didn't have enough people there.
+Well, what ended up happening is we did not have enough people there.

-So we could go and clear out a neighborhood.
+So we could go out and clear out a neighborhood.

 That wasn't a problem.